xairy/raw-gadget/README.md

 Other:

-* [blegas78/chaos](https://github.com/blegas78/chaos) — MitM tool running on Raspberry Pi that allows Twitch chat to mess around with the inputs from a Dualshock 4 Generation 2 controller.
+* [blegas78/chaos](https://github.com/blegas78/chaos) — MitM tool running on Raspberry Pi that allows Twitch chat to mess around with the inputs from a Dualshock 4 Generation 2 controller;
+* [kovalev0/usb-gadget-tests](https://github.com/kovalev0/usb-gadget-tests) — testing framework for the USB Gadget subsystem.

 ## TODO